spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

 intervals and is written to a file as the primary output product.
 In this output product, the 4-D GROUPDQ from all integrations is compressed into 2-D, which is then merged (using a bitwise OR) with the input 2-D PIXELDQ to create the output PIXELDQ.
+The 3-D VAR_POISSON and VAR_RNOISE arrays from all integrations are averaged into corresponding 2-D output arrays.
 If the ramp fitting step is run by itself, the output file name will have the suffix '_RampFit' or the suffix '_RampFitStep'; if the ramp fitting step is run as the final step in a pipeline, the final output file name will have the suffix '_rate'.
 In either case, the user can override this name by specifying an output file name.

 If the input exposure contains more than one integration, the resulting slope images from each integration are stored as a data cube in a second output data product.
-Each plane of the 3-D SCI, ERR, and DQ arrays in this product is the result for a given integration.
+Each plane of the 3-D SCI, ERR, DQ, VAR_POISSON, and VAR_RNOISE arrays in this product is the result for a given integration.
 In this output product, the 4-D GROUPDQ from an integration is compressed into 2-D, which is then merged with the input 2-D PIXELDQ to create the output PIXELDQ for each integration.
+The 3-D VAR_POISSON and VAR_RNOISE from an integration are calcuated by averaging over the fit segments in the corresponding 4-D arrays.
 By default, the name of this output product is based on the name of the input file and will have the suffix '_rateints'; the user can override this name by specifying a name using the parameter int_name.

 A third, optional output product is also available and is produced only when the step parameter 'save_opt' is True (the default is False).
-This optional product contains 4-D arrays called SLOPE, SIGSLOPE, YINT, SIGYINT, and WEIGHTS, which contain the slopes, uncertainties in the slopes, y-intercept, uncertainty in the y-intercept, and fitting weights for each ramp interval of each pixel.
+This optional product contains 4-D arrays called SLOPE, SIGSLOPE, YINT, SIGYINT, WEIGHTS, VAR_POISSON, and VAR_RNOISE which contain the slopes, uncertainties in the slopes, y-intercept, uncertainty in the y-intercept, fitting weights, the variance of the slope due to poisson noise only, and the variance of the slope due to read noise only for each ramp interval of each pixel.
 The y-intercept refers to the result of the fit at an exposure time of zero.
 This product also contains a 3-D array called PEDESTAL, which gives the signal at zero exposure time for each pixel, and the 4-D CRMAG array, which contains the magnitude of each read that was flagged as having a CR hit.
 By default, the name of this output file is based on the name of the input file and will have the suffix '_fitopt'; the user can override this name by specifying a name using the parameter opt_name.
 In this optional output product, the pedestal array is calculated for each integration by extrapolating the final slope (the weighted average of the slopes of all of ramp segments in the integration) for each pixel from its value at the first sample to an exposure time of zero.
 Any pixel that is saturated on the first read is given a pedestal value of 0.
 Before compression, the cosmic ray magnitude array is equivalent to the input SCI array but with the only nonzero values being those whose pixel locations are flagged in the input GROUPDQ as cosmic ray hits.
 The array is compressed, removing all reads in which all the values are 0 for pixels having at least one read with a non-zero magnitude.
 The order of the cosmic rays within the ramp is preserved.

 The fitting algorithm does an 'optimal' linear fit, which is the weighting used